Managing employee bereavement

 - Offer your condolences.

 - Ensure they know that they are not expected to work on the day the death has taken place.
+They need to hear that work comes second and that they must take whatever time out is needed.

 - Ask how much information they wish their co-workers to have about the death and remember that this information is private under data protection legislation and to stick strictly to the facts.
 Ask if they wish to be contacted by colleagues.